 Some people create a Book of Shadows by recording everything.
 They write down what they did on what day for what purpose.
 Then they record how it felt and if it worked.

 I keep my Book of Shadows separate from this type of log.
 My logging happens in a spell journal.
 Then I only transfer the things I really like over to my Book of Shadows so that it is more like a final draft of spells that work.

-I’ll end this section by reminding you that experimentation and exploration is a key part of the Wiccan way.
+I’ll end this section by reminding you that experimentation and exploration are key parts of the Wiccan way.
 This makes Wicca for beginners a bit harder than other religions.

 We must find what works for us.

 A key thing to remember is that simpler is almost always better.
-Making things by hand is almost always better than buying it.
+Making things by hand is almost always better than buying them.
 And intention rules over everything else.

 The intention you set before and during a spell matters more than the words or items used.
 Wicca can be done practically anywhere with anything by a skilled practitioner.

 So, you’ve chosen a name, dedicated yourself to a diety, and done some spells.
 This gets you through Wicca for beginners.